What is a good Runner’s Meal Plan?

 - Carbohydrates: 35% of total daily fuel

-These carbohydrates are a mix that includes run-of-the-mill carbs such as bread and oatmeal, dairy such as yogurt and milk, and fruit such as berries and bananas.
+These carbohydrates include a mix of run-of-the-mill carbs such as bread and oatmeal, dairy such as yogurt and milk, and fruit such as berries and bananas.

 - Protein: 35% of total daily fuel